"Artbound" brings one-of-a-kind arts and culture stories that celebrate the creative spirit of Southern California.

 Deemed outsider art, folk art, and other similarly nondescript and fluid labels, the Watts Towers do not necessarily fit the bill for a standard definition or understanding of art.
 But no matter what they are called, the Towers remain a cultural jewel of Los Angeles.
 And within the cracks and structure of these Towers lies an unfolding story and scientific mystery of sorts.

 Gary Baseman's mid-career retrospective "The Door Is Always Open" examines a long and varied career while focusing on his family.
 It is a love letter to the Fairfax district in L.A. and takes a deep look at Gary's recent discovery of his family's past and the legacy of Jewish history in Eastern Europe.

 Getting Lost in the High Desert

 Diane Best personifies the creative spirit found throughout the High Desert, but especially in Joshua Tree proper.
-She has been a vital multi-talented creative force here of years now.
-Artbound explores her practice, from landscape paintings to immersive video art installations.
+She has been a vital multi-talented creative force here for years now.
+"Artbound" explores her practice, from landscape paintings to immersive video art installations.